-It is the School's practice that all applicants to whom an offer of employment is made must complete a Health Questionnaire.
-The School will arrange for the information contained in the Health Questionnaire to be reviewed by the School's medical advisor.
-This information will be reviewed against the Job Description and the Person Specification for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed timetable, extra-curricular activities, and layout of the School etc. If the School's medical advisor has any doubts about an applicant's fitness the School will consider reasonable adjustments in consultation with the applicant.
-The School may also seek a further medical opinion from a specialist or request that the applicant undertakes a full medical assessment.
+It is the School's practice that all applicants to whom an offer of employment is made must complete a Health Questionnaire provided and reviewed through the school's occupational health provider.
+This information will be reviewed against the Job Description and the Person Specification for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed timetable, extra-curricular activities, and layout of the School etc. If the School's occupational health provider has any doubts about an applicant's fitness the School will consider reasonable adjustments in consultation with the applicant.
+The School may also seek a further medical opinion from its occupational health provider and could request that the applicant undertake a full medical assessment.

-Successful applicants will be required to sign a declaration of medical fitness confirming that there are no reasons, on grounds of mental or physical health, why they should not be able to discharge the responsibilities required by the role.
-If an applicant prefers to discuss this with the School instead, or to attend an occupational health assessment to consider their fitness for the role, they should contact the HR Manager so that appropriate arrangements can be made.
+Successful applicants will be issued a declaration of medical fitness signed off by the school's occupational health provider confirming that there are no reasons, on grounds of mental or physical health, why they should not be able to discharge the responsibilities required by the role.
+If an applicant wishes to discuss this process further they should contact the HR Manager in the first instance.